 VA Whistleblower Visited By FBI, Sent To Psych Ward, Set To Be Terminated From Job

 Editor’s note: This article originally stated that Fox “tweeted the memes out starting in March 2018 and continued until May 2018.”
-It has since been corrected to say Fox stopped tweeting after the FBI visited her.
-The article also incorrectly stated that Fox “insisted on moving forward even after being told by multiple managers to let it go,” which has since been corrected to say, “Fox said that although she was encouraged by superiors to continue reporting after she came forward, she said the VA refused to do a formal investigation, and then, the VA began investigating her.”
-The Daily Caller apologizes for these mistakes.
+It has since been corrected to read Fox stopped tweeting after the FBI visited her.
+The article also stated that Fox “insisted on moving forward even after being told by multiple managers to let it go,” which has since been corrected to read, “Fox said that although she was encouraged by superiors to continue reporting after she came forward, she said the VA refused to do a formal investigation, and then, the VA began investigating her.”

 A Department of Veteran Affairs (VA) whistleblower said she is living in her own real-life Twilight Zone.

 Jamie Fox is currently a social worker at the San Francisco VA Medical Center (SFVAMC).
 Since late October, she’s been visited by federal agents who told her that the memes she had shared on Twitter months ago suddenly made her dangerous.

 Fox was involuntarily committed to a psych ward hours after these agents visited her home.
 Even though she has since been released, her Second Amendment rights have been terminated, and now she is on leave from work and being investigated.

 “I feel violated,” Fox said of the entire affair. “[The VA] know[s] my vulnerabilities, and they use them against me.”